 It spends me a lot of time thinking of why, but finally I find this is very obvious…

-an unsigned value?
+First, let’s figure out that: is bool an unsigned value?
 The answer is: Yes.
 The discussion in stackoverflow said this.
-And the discussion also claims that bool
+And the discussion also claims that bool is integral type too.

 Second, how program casts the narrower integral type data to wider integral type?
 The program will change the size of data first, and change the signedness.
 So, signed value is casted like being signed-extended, and unsigned value is casted like being zero-extended.

-value is zero-extended to unsigned long
+So, bool value is zero-extended to unsigned long.

 We can see the assembly code to vertify this too: